BojanPetrov/spyware/README.md

 ## Usage

 - The application runs in the background after installation and records user keystrokes.
+- It connects to your Gmail account using SMTP and sends the captured keystrokes via email.
-- It is automatically launched on every system startup, remaining hidden from the user interface.
+- The application is automatically launched on every system startup and remains hidden from the user interface.

 ## Uninstallation